 Can you think of any hobbies young adults had in the 1980s?
 They might still be spending that time disconnected.
-While Millennials and Generation X boast that their hobbies are online.
-What we seem to forget, is that getting lost in a hobby teaches us.
+While Millennials and Generation X boast that their hobbies are online, what we seem to forget, is what getting lost in a hobby teaches us.

 Without a map, you boost your knowledge of the area.

 By reading an encyclopedia, you boost your knowledge of the subjects you read about.